lbo462/xmas-of-things/README.md

 In charge of monitoring the values sent by the sensors, after they were formatted.
 They will create a web interface, _probably using [Grafana](https://grafana.com/) 😉_ to display the data, and send action commands.

-They're also in charge of defining standart behind "action command" sent to the engines of the CTH team, probably in accordance with the TTN team.
+They're also in charge of defining standard behind "action command" sent to the engines of the CTH team, probably in accordance with the TTN team.

 #### CTH - Center Town Hall team